 What to do if you Suffer From Thyroid Dysfunction from a Metal-on-Metal Hip Replacement:

 If you have been diagnosed with thyroid problems from your metal-on-metal hip implant, you should seek medical attention as soon as possible.
 Depending on your physician’s recommendations, they may also suggest you get a revision surgery.

 You should also contact a lawyer with experience filing lawsuits against metal-on-metal hip manufacturers.

 Contact mctlaw about Filing a Lawsuit

-Maglio Christopher & Toale, P.A. has focused its practice on defective hip replacement cases for more than a decade.
-In 2008 MCTLaw filed the first lawsuit involving a modern generation metal on metal hip replacement in the United States.
+Maglio Christopher & Toale Law Firm has focused its practice on defective hip replacement cases for more than a decade.
+In 2008 mctlaw filed the first lawsuit involving a modern generation metal on metal hip replacement in the United States.
 Find out what kind of experience any law firm you are considering has in litigating orthopedic joint replacement cases.

 There is no cost to you unless we recover money from a verdict or a settlement.
 If you do not receive any compensation at the end of the lawsuit, we get no fee and you owe us nothing.
-Maglio Christopher & Toale, P.A. does not make a practice of referring out our cases to other law firms.
+Maglio Christopher & Toale Law Firm does not make a practice of referring out our cases to other law firms.
 We represent YOU.